LuxCodingFivem/Lux_MySQLBackup/README.md

 ## Installation
 1. Download all files.
 2. Open a terminal.
-3. Install `CustomTkinter` and `Cryptography` by using the following command:
+3. Install `CustomTkinter`, `Cryptography` and `PyMySQL` by using the following command:
     ```bash
-    pip install customtkinter cryptography
+    pip install customtkinter cryptography pymysql
     ```

 4. Place the folders, e.g., in `C:\Backup`.